kjberchin/cse15l-lab-reports/cse-15l-lab-report-1.md

      to set bash as the default terminal, click on the plus sign displayed for reference in the following image and select bash
   II. ![Image](Screenshot 2023-04-10 073207.jpg) (note additional line of commands not needed until step 5).

-Step 5: connect to the assigned cse basement computer by ssh'ing your course username
+Step 5: connect to the assigned cse basement computer by ssh'ing your course username and inputting commands
   I. once selected, access the terminal and then input the following
      ssh cs15lsp23zz@ieng6.ucsd.edu
      but replace the zz with the corresponding letters in your CSE15l course specific account name